vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 **Actuators and automations**

-* With an automated ventilation system you can: decide when to turn it on or off.\
+* With an automated ventilation system, you can decide when to turn it on or off.\
 I realized this by using an ESP-board to control an extra remote of the ventilation system via MQTT and Home Assistant.
 Check out my [dedicated page](/esphome/orcon_mechanic_ventilation) about this project.
 <a href="/esphome/orcon_images/orcon_compact_10rhb_esp_controlled.jpg" >